Anti-Vietnamese sentiment: Background

-Anti-Vietnamese acts had been long organized by various countries and ethnicities opposing the existence of Vietnam as a country and the fear over Vietnamese people's takeover, both direct and indirect forms.
-Chinese dynasties used to extend its level of anti-Vietnamese persecutions from imprisoning, hanging to even massacres in large scales, notably under the Ming dynasty which the Chinese organized massacring methods from burning to beheading with no mercy; or the famine of 1945 in which the Empire of Japan was believed to attempt on a brutal extermination of possible Vietnamese resistance against Japanese rule.
-Smaller states like Cambodia also organized massacres on Vietnamese, in which notably under Lon Nol and Khmer Rouge, justifying that Vietnam wanted to takeover Cambodia and making it a province.
-Historic actions inspired by anti-Vietnamism ranged from felonious acts motivated by hatred, to physical extermination of the Vietnamese nation, the goal of which was to eradicate the Vietnamese state.
+Anti-Vietnamese acts had long been organized by various countries and ethnicities opposing the existence of Vietnam as a country and the irrational fear of a supposed Vietnamese takeover, in both direct and indirect forms.
+Chinese dynasties used to extend their level of anti-Vietnamese persecutions from imprisoning, hanging to even massacres in large scales, notably under the Ming dynasty which the Chinese organized massacring methods from burning to beheading with no mercy; or the famine of 1944–1945 in which the Empire of Japan was believed to have attempted a brutal extermination of possible Vietnamese resistance against Japanese rule.
+Smaller states like Cambodia also organized massacres of Vietnamese people, notably under Lon Nol and the Khmer Rouge, justifying that Vietnam wanted to take over Cambodia and make it a province.
+Historic actions inspired by anti-Vietnamism ranged from felonious acts motivated by hatred to the physical extermination of the Vietnamese nation, the goal of which was to eradicate the Vietnamese state.